Stay Safe During

 - Use text messages to communicate, which may be more reliable than phone calls.

 - Be careful when cleaning up.
 Wear protective clothing, including a long-sleeved shirt, long pants, work gloves and sturdy thick-soled shoes.
 Do not try to remove heavy debris by yourself.
-Wear a mask and maintain a physical distance of at least six feet while working with someone else.
 Use an appropriate mask if cleaning mold or other debris.
 People with asthma and other lung conditions and/or immune suppression should not enter buildings with indoor water leaks or mold growth that can be seen or smelled.
 Children should not take part in disaster cleanup work.

 - When the Earth Shakes